VlachosGroup/openmkm/docs/output.md

    - Please fill this in, it is not the same information as in rctr_state_ss from the files I saw.

 4. Filename containing “_sensitivity”:
-   - For FIM run: the reaction and corresponding Fischer information matrix diagonal value (FIM_Diag)
+   - FIM run: the reaction and corresponding Fischer information matrix diagonal value (FIM_Diag).
+Any reaction with a relatively (when compared to the FIM diagonal element with highest value) small value of FIM diagonal matrix element is not crucial.
-   - For LSA run: the reaction, **BLANK**
+   - Local Sensitivity Analysis (LSA) run: the sensitivity coefficients of all the species with respect to the specified reactions and species are given.
+Each row corresponds to the reactions and species input for LSA.
+Each column indicates the sensitivity coefficients of one species.
+First row lists the species and first column lists the LSA input reactions and species.